kaustubhhakim/ocra/README.md

 # Overview #

 OCRA (Ocean Chemistry with Reaktoro And beyond) is a code to simulate water ocean chemistry.
-This code makes use of Reaktoro v2 for modelling chemistry.
+This code calculates ocean pH and the amounts of aqueous, gaseous and mineral phases with a special focus on pure Ca, Mg and Fe carbonate systems.
+This code makes use of Reaktoro v2 for modelling ocean chemistry.

 # Installation #